xinzhou93/CS280A/content/Project 5B.md

   </figure>
 </div>

-**Observations:**
-- Epoch 1: Samples are still noisy and blurry
-- Epoch 5: Digits start to emerge with recognizable shapes
-- Epoch 10: Clear, diverse digits are generated from pure noise
-- Unlike Part 1.2.3, flow matching can generate diverse samples because it learns the full trajectory from noise to data
+At epoch 1, samples are still noisy and blurry.
+By epoch 5, digits start to emerge with recognizable shapes.
+At epoch 10, clear and diverse digits are generated from pure noise.
+Unlike Part 1.2.3, flow matching can generate diverse samples because it learns the full trajectory from noise to data, not just a single-step mapping.

 ## 2.4 Adding Class-Conditioning to UNet

 We extend the time-conditioned UNet to also condition on class labels.
 This allows us to generate specific digits on demand.